probot/probot/docs/serverless-deployment.md

 ## Deploy the app

-To deploy an app to any cloud provider, you will need 2 environment variables:
+To deploy an app to any cloud provider, you will need 3 environment variables:

 - `APP_ID`: the ID of the app, which you can get from the [app settings page](https://github.com/settings/apps).
 - `WEBHOOK_SECRET`: the **Webhook Secret** that you generated when you created the app.
+- `PRIVATE_KEY_PATH`: the path to a private key file

+> These environment variables will need to be pass through to your FaaS solution.
+Each solution is different, please consult their documentation on how to use variables in the deployed environment.

 ### AWS Lambda